yyoshiaki/MEnet/README.md

   --device DEVICE       device for pytorch. (ex. cpu, cuda)
 ```

-### training (advanced usage)
+### Training (advanced usage)

+Users can define and train models.
 Before training, users need to create the reference matrix, categories, and input yaml.
 Details are on the directory `create_ref`.

 ```
 usage: MEnet train [-h] [--device DEVICE] input_yaml